chrisiacovella/pandas_fun/README.md

-Examples of how to use pandas for data analysis and manipulation.
+Examples of how to:
+1- use pandas for data analysis, stoage, and manipulation 2- perform clustering with scikit-learn